 A Guide to purchasing contact centre technology

-If you are in the market for purchasing new contact centre technology as an upgrade for your existing contact centre platform or for a completely new set up it can be confusing, time-consuming and complex.
+If you are in the market for purchasing contact centre technology as an upgrade for your existing contact centre platform or for a completely new set up it can be confusing, time-consuming and complex process.

 Smaller organisations, in particular, don’t always have the specific knowledge, industry access or large scale procurement governance in place.

-Therefore going to a formal governance process (e.g. Request For Proposal/RFP) can be time-consuming, costly and full of risk.
+And for larger companies, going through a formal governance process (e.g. Request For Proposal/RFP) can be time-consuming, costly and full of risk.

-And with the customer experience now the primary point of differentiation for many companies (not product or price), getting the right contact centre technology platform is now an essential core that underpins your success.
+And with the customer experience now the primary point of differentiation for many companies (not product or price), purchasing contact centre technology that is going to cater to your current and future needs is going to be core to your long term success.

 The four stages of purchasing contact centre technology